vwslz/se3_transformer/experiments/dunbrack/README.md

 ## Training

-To train the model, run this command:
+To train the model for the category, run this command:

 for MET-ROTA-5:
 ```train